practicalli/clojure/concepts/index.md

 ### Presentation slides (pdf format)
 * 2013 [RuPy slides](https://github.com/stuarthalloway/presentations/blob/master/Barnstorming_2013/ClojureInTenBigIdeas.pdf?raw=true)
 * 2017 [Chicago JUG slides](https://github.com/stuarthalloway/presentations/blob/master/ClojureInTenBigIdeas-Jun-2017.pdf?raw=true)

 ## Antithesis of Clojure and simple software design
-In Narcissistic Design by Stuart Halloway, the antithesis of the Clojure view of software development is presented as a description of how unproductive and valueless the software industry has been in the past.
+In Narcissistic Design by Stuart Halloway, the antithesis of the Clojure view of software development is presented as a description of how unproductive and valueless much of the software industry has been in the past.

 Its essentially a guide on what not to do if you are a responsible and professional software developer.